 - Don't shoot from a single point.
 It is important to move with a certain step along the object side.
 When the stereo base (distance between neighboring camera locations) is small and the images are taken from almost the same point, it is difficult to get information about the depth.
 We recommend that to stay more or less at the same distance from the object, move parallel to its side and take images at the same height first, then you can use a tripod and move along the object to complete the next route at another height.
 However, it is important to keep sufficient overlap between images (both between the images from the same route and between the images from the different routes).

-- We also recommend to minimize the time of image acquisition in order to avoid big differences between the shadows for outdoor shooting in sunny weather.
+- We also recommend minimizing the time of image acquisition in order to avoid big differences between the shadows for outdoor shooting in sunny weather.
 It is optimal to shoot at noon and/or in cloudy weather.

 - If you use markers, try to place them so that they can be seen from as many as possible cameras.

-- If you are shootings using different camera models, we recommend to process all the subsets together.
+- If you are shootings using different camera models, we recommend processing all the subsets together.
 For better convenience, you can group the images by the camera model (select cameras in the Workspace pane and choose Move camera > New camera group from the context menu).
-The calibration groups will be formed automatically based on the camera model, image resolution, and focal length, but we still suggest to use a fixed lens or fix the focal length on a zoom lens, if it is used to take terrestrial images.
+The calibration groups will be formed automatically based on the camera model, image resolution, and focal length, but we still suggest using a fixed lens or fixing the focal length on a zoom lens, if it is used to take terrestrial images.

 In our example, we processed images from the drone, smartphone camera, and digital camera together.
 The terrestrial images were taken while moving around the building with the handheld camera and smartphone, whereas the drone has captured oblique images of the building in order to have overlap with the terrestrial photos related to the facades, but at the same time cover the roof elements that are not seen from the ground.